vitessio/website/content/en/docs/reference/vitess-replication.md

 With this rewrite in effect, we know exactly which rows are affected, by primary key, and we also document them as a SQL comment.

-The replication stream then doesn’t contain the expensive WHERE clauses, but only the UPDATE statements by primary key.
-In a sense, it is combining the best of row based and statement based replication: the slaves only do primary key based updates, but the replication stream is very friendly for schema changes.

-Also, Vitess adds comments to the rewritten statements that identify the primary key affected by that statement.
-This allows us to produce an Update Stream (see section below).

-## Update Stream

-Since the replication stream also contains comments of which primary key is affected by a change, it is possible to look at the replication stream and know exactly what objects have changed.
-This Vitess feature is called [Update Stream](../update-stream).

-By subscribing to the Update Stream for a given shard, one can know what values change.
-This stream can be used to create a stream of data changes (export to an Apache Kafka for instance), or even invalidate an application layer cache.

-Note: the [Update Stream](../update-stream) only reliably contains the primary key values of the rows that have changed, not the actual values for all columns.
-To get these values, it is necessary to re-query the database.

-We have plans to make this Update Stream feature more consistent, very resilient, fast, and transparent to sharding.

 ## Semi-Sync

 Vitess uses Semisynchronous replication in its default configuration.
 This means the following will happen: